 Vegetable Tanned Leather:

-Our leather is vegetable tanned using tannins from Quebracho & Mimosa trees.
-Quebracho & Mimosa trees are native to the Andean region.
+Our leather is vegetable tanned using tannins from quebracho & mimosa trees.
+Quebracho & mimosa trees are native to the Andean region.
 The bark and pods from these trees are ground to create a powder of concentrated tannins.
-The hides are placed in the wooden tumbler and mixed with the natural Quebracho & Mimosa tannins for several days, until they come out a beautiful beige color.
+Hides are placed in a wooden tumbler and mixed with the natural quebracho & mimosa tannins for several days, until they come out a beautiful beige color.
 Our vegetable tanned leather naturally darkens and softens over time, developing a rich color and texture, which is called a patina.
 Each time you handle your wallet, you add some of your skin’s natural oils to the leather.
 Our wallets look better with each passing day.
 Leather is also exposed to oxygen and sunlight, like our plant hanger hanging in front of a window.
 These natural oils, & exposure to sunlight and oxygen, slowly patina our vegetable tanned leather and create a uniquely beautiful look & feel.

 Learn more: What is Vegetable Tanned Leather?